 No, while we’ve done our best to make it easier for you to be compliant, you’ll still need to address your own practices regarding GDPR compliance.

 Much of how you collect, use, and dispose of personal data is not determined by your data processor (that’s us).
 Thus, each organization should get its own professional guidance on the topic to help ensure compliance.
-In addition to our Readiness Guide, here’s an additional resource from the UK Information Commissioner’s Office: https://ico.org.uk/for-organisations/resources-and-support/data-protection-self-assessment/getting-ready-for-the-gdpr/.
+Here’s an additional resource from the UK Information Commissioner’s Office: https://ico.org.uk/for-organisations/resources-and-support/data-protection-self-assessment/getting-ready-for-the-gdpr/.

 Typically, you (the Pabau customer) will be considered a data controller (i.e., an organization that determines the purposes and means of the processing of personal data) and we will always be considered a data processor under the law.

 Controllers and processors each have their own respective obligations under the law.
-Therefore, our GDPR compliance plan looks a bit different from what yours will look like.
-This doesn’t mean we can’t be used by data controllers – quite the opposite.
 When a data controller engages a service provider like us, the service provider is typically a data processor acting on behalf of the controller, and the processor acts at the behest of the controller.
 As stated above, our DPA will govern the relationship, and the nature of the processing activities, between Pabau and its customers.